khulnasoft/pr-insight/docs/docs/installation/github.md

 ## Run as a GitHub Action

-You can use our pre-built Github Action Docker image to run Khulnasoft Merge as a Github Action.
+You can use our pre-built Github Action Docker image to run PR-Insight as a Github Action.

 1) Add the following file to your repository under `.github/workflows/pr_insight.yml`: